-The Elephant Care project gives refuge to domesticated elephants that have been used in the logging and tourism industries.
+The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

-Explore the beautiful local area and fascinating night markets in the popular destination of Hua Hin.
-Visit any of the three nearby national parks and see some wonderful wildlife!
+Explore the beautiful local area and vibrant night market in the popular destination of Hua Hin.
+Visit one of the nearby national parks and see some wonderful wildlife!

-Help the Elephant Care team to run the sanctuary and care for elephants in need.
+Help the Elephant Care team to care for elephants in need.

-Volunteers will also be allocated other duties which are shared between all volunteers.
-This includes caring for the rescued dogs and cats on site.
-For dogs in particular this means helping on bath days, feeding and removing ticks - please be prepared for dogs with poor skin conditions, which is common in Thailand.
-You may also be required to do domestic duties, assisting with the housekeeping of the centre (kitchen, bathroom cleaning etc.).
+Volunteers are also allocated other shared duties including cleaning the dining area and caring for the rescued dogs on site.
+For the dogs, this means helping on bath days, feeding and removing ticks.
+Some dogs may have poor skin conditions, which is common in Thailand.

 This project is ideal for stays of 1-6 weeks.
-If you have 6 weeks or longer we would recommend combining this project with the Wildlife Rescue project which is based at the same centre.
+If you have 6 weeks or longer we would recommend combining this role with the Wildlife Rescue role which is based at the same centre.

-Volunteers work a 5 or 6 day working week from about 6.30am-5pm on a rota basis, depending on the needs of the project at the time.
 Volunteers live on site, a short walk away from the animals.
-There are many exciting free time activities locally including 2 national parks to explore!
+There are many exciting free time activities locally including 3 national parks to explore!